etsy/feature/README.md

 More tests.
 Add more bucketing schemes.

-Everything below is an archive, left for reference.

-# This is an Archived Project

-Feature is no longer actively maintained and is no longer in sync with the version used internally at Etsy.

 # Feature API

-Etsy's Feature flagging API used for operational rampups and A/B testing.
+Feature flagging API used for operational rampups and A/B testing.

 The Feature API is how we selectively enable and disable features at a